mentoster/flutter_getx_hive_template/README.md

 * [Flutter](https://flutter.dev/) - Flutter is Google's UI toolkit for building beautiful, natively compiled applications for mobile, web, desktop, and embedded devices from a single codebase.
 * [Getx](https://github.com/jonataslaw/getx) - GetX is an extra-light and powerful solution for Flutter.
+* [get_storage ](https://pub.dev/packages/get_storage) - A fast, extra light and synchronous key-value in memory, which backs up data to disk at each operation.
-* [Hive](https://pub.flutter-io.cn/packages/hive) -Hive is a lightweight and blazing fast key-value database written in pure Dart.
+* [Hive](https://pub.flutter-io.cn/packages/hive) - Hive is a lightweight and blazing fast key-value database written in pure Dart.
 * [flutter_native_splash ](https://pub.dev/packages/flutter_native_splash) - This package automatically generates iOS, Android, and Web-native code for customizing this native splash screen background color and splash image.
 Supports dark mode, full screen, and platform-specific options.

 ## ✍️ Authors <a name = "authors"></a>

 * [@mentoster](https://github.com/mentoster) - Idea & Initial work